MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-resource-manager-template.md

     <!--A screenshot of a computer-->

-1. Refresh and watch the deployment progress from the seed server.
+1. Refresh and watch the deployment progress from the first server (also known as the seed server and is the first server where you deployed the cluster).
 Deployment takes between 2.5 and 3 hours.
+Several steps will take 40-50 minutes or more.

     > [!Note]
     > If you check back on the template deployment, you will see that it eventually times out.
 This is a known issue, so watching **Deployments (preview)** is the best way to monitor the progress of deployment.